FIRE AND RESCUE

 The team consisted of Michael Willis OBE, retired Chief Ambulance Officer and former adviser to the Minister of State for Health and Professor Andy Newton Consultant Paramedic and Chief Clinical Officer, South East Coast Ambulance Service, together with Chris Holgate FSFOR and Denis Sebentsov FSFOR.

-A visit made to Arkhangelsk in August by a UKRO team consisting of Station Managers Jason Sharp and Mark Duffy, Scottish Fire and Rescue Service.
+As a result of the initial assessment and discussion a visit made to Arkhangelsk in August by a UKRO team consisting of Station Managers Jason Sharp and Mark Duffy, Scottish Fire and Rescue Service.
+This was jointly finance by BP, FSFOR and UKRO.

 The visit consisted of both classroom and practical sessions updating our Russian colleagues with the latest UK extrication techniques and vehicle technical information.